nicholaspretorius/sls-branches/README.md

 You can deploy the app to the "dev" stage via: `sls deploy` or `sls deploy -v` (which givers you verbose output)

+## Housekeeping

+When figuring out the testing workflow between `sls offline start` and running tests, it could be that you end up with a *still-running* `sls offline` task you need to kill.
+In order to do so, run the following to find the PID (Process ID) for the task running on port 3000 and then kill it:

+* `lsof -i :3000`
+* `kill -9 15188`

+TODO:

+1. Setup CI/CD for API